PC-MOS/386: History

-PC-MOS also figured prominently in the lawsuit Arizona Retail Systems, Inc. v.
+PC-MOS figured prominently in the lawsuit Arizona Retail Systems, Inc. v.
 The Software Link, Inc., where Arizona Retail Systems claimed The Software Link violated implied warranties on PC-MOS.
 The case is notable because The Software Link argued that it had disclaimed the implied warranties via a license agreement on the software's shrinkwrap licensing.
 The result of the case, which Arizona Retail Systems won, helped to establish US legal precedent regarding the enforceability of shrinkwrap licenses.

-There was a year 2000 problem-like issue in this operating system, first manifesting on 1 August 2012 rather than 1 January 2000: files created on the system from this date on would no longer work.
+There was a year 2000 problem-like error in this operating system, first manifesting on 1 August 2012 rather than 1 January 2000; files created on the system after this date would no longer work.

 On 21 July 2017 PCMOS/386 was relicensed under GPL v3 and its source code uploaded to GitHub, with the "year 2012" issue corrected.

 Commands

 Commands supported by PC-MOS Version 4 are: